WordPlayEducation/word-play-backend/README.md

 # HackMIT2024_Backend
-Backend for genAI powered game engine
+Backend for a genAI powered education game.